National Railways of Zimbabwe: History

-NRZ's history begins with the creation of the Bechuanaland Railway Company on May 24, 1893.
-It was renamed Rhodesia Railways Ltd (RR) on July 1, 1899.
+NRZ's history begins with the creation of the Bechuanaland Railway Company on 24 May 1893.
+It was renamed Rhodesia Railways Ltd (RR) on 1 July 1899.

-At the same time, on April 13, 1897, the Mashonaland Railway Company (MRC) was founded.
-On March 1, 1905 the small Ayrshire Gold Mine & Lomangundi Railway Company — which had been founded in 1900 — merged with MRC.
-A similar event would occur with the Beira & Mashonaland Railway (also founded in 1900), which merged on October 1, 1927 with the MRC.
-Finally, MRC itself would be absorbed by Rhodesia Railways Ltd on March 31, 1937.
+At the same time, on 13 April 1897, the Mashonaland Railway Company (MRC) was founded.
+On 1 March 1905 the small Ayrshire Gold Mine & Lomangundi Railway Company — which had been founded in 1900 — merged with MRC.
+A similar event would occur with the Beira & Mashonaland Railway (also founded in 1900), which merged on 1 October 1927 with the MRC.
+Finally, MRC itself would be absorbed by Rhodesia Railways Ltd on 31 March 1937.

 In 1938 the company owned 236 locomotives, 2 railcars, 360 coaches and 4364 goods wagons.
+By 1965 it had 427 locomotives, 11,000 coaches and wagons, and 29,000 employees and carried over 4,000,000 passengers per year.

-Nationalisation and founding of NRZ
+Nationalisation of Rhodesia Railways

-On April 1, 1947 Rhodesia Railways Ltd (RR) becomes state-owned, retaining the name Rhodesia Railways.
+On 1 April 1947 Rhodesia Railways Ltd (RR) became owned by the Southern Rhodesian government and continued to operate in that territory and Northern Rhodesia and Bechuanaland as well, retaining the name Rhodesia Railways.
+When the Federation of Rhodesia and Nyasaland was created in 1953, Rhodesia Railways was placed under Federal control rather than under the territory governments.
+The railways in Nyasaland remained separate.

-The route from Plumtree to Mafeking, crossing Bechuanaland (which was under concession to the RR), was sold to South African Railways in December 1959.

-The Zambia Railway Board (now Zambia Railways-ZR) was founded and the route network in Zambia was disbanded on 1 July 1967.
-On the same date, the Salisbury-Umtali section of the Beira-Bulawayo railway was handed over to the Mozambique Ports and Railways administration.
+Changes to the Rhodesia Railways network

+Rhodesia Railways operated the Beira Railway from the Mozambique border to Beira until 6 April 1949 when it was purchased by the Portuguese colonial government.

+In December 1959, RR sold the Mafeking–Ramatlhabama section of its southernmost line to South African Railways.

+After the dissolution of the Federation of Rhodesia and Nyasaland and the independence of Zambia in 1964, the rail network in the new country continued to be managed by Rhodesia Railways as an asset jointly owned by the two countries.
+This continued until the network in Zambia was transferred to the newly formed Zambia Railway Board (now Zambia Railways-ZR) on 1 July 1967.

+Rhodesia Railways 1967–1979

+The name Rhodesia Railways continued to be used for the network in the former Southern Rhodesia, now just 'Rhodesia', and for the line through Botswana.

 Rhodesia Railways was a heavy user of the Garratt locomotive.
 In June 1976, 100 of its 109 steam locomotives were Garratts.
 For operational purposes, Rhodesia Railways was divided into two areas: those lines north-east of Gwelo fell into the Eastern Area, with all other lines in the Southern Area.